In the game of crypto, how do you become a winner?

 Do you specialize in a particular area or try to "catch them all"?

-I chose a human summoner, and as I gained experience points, I specialized in warlocks, then arcane lords.
-This was the least popular class because its specialty was defeating enemies using pets.
+I chose the human summoner, and as I gained experience points, I specialized in warlocks, then arcane lords.
+This was the least popular class because its specialty is defeating enemies using pets.

 Similarly, you can start by learning the basic skills of cryptocurrency, then focus on active trading, DeFi yields, memecoins, DAOs, etc.

-However, I believe that in the current stage of the market, specialization can yield rich rewards.
+However, I believe that specialization can yield rich rewards in the current market stage.

 Specialization can be anything, such as:

-- Crypto Koryo excels at creating and monetizing Dune dashboards;
+• Crypto Koryo excels at creating Dune dashboards and monetizing them;

-- Andy is fully immersed in the modular space;
+• Andy is fully immersed in the modularity space;

-But always pay attention to what influential people are saying, as their motivations often differ from what you imagine.
+But be sure to pay attention to what influential people say, as their motivations often differ from what you might imagine.
 The game they play is different from the one they promote.
-You don’t want to play games with rules that are unfavorable to you.
-For example, Ansem recruits celebrities and somehow profits.
+You don't want to play games with rules that are unfavorable to you.
+For example, Ansem recruits celebrities and makes money in some way.

 Do you think I post on X for no reason?

-This strategy allows me to explore multiple topics, even if I’m not an expert in any of them.
+This strategy allows me to explore multiple topics, even if I am not an expert in any of them.

 However, as you start to gain followers on X, you will choose a field you are passionate about.
-As your follower count grows, your topics should diversify.
+As your followers grow, your topics should diversify.
 Posting can enhance your influence, so everyone should do it.

 Becoming an influencer is like becoming a hero in Lineage 2.
 Your character gains a special aura that not only boosts your attributes but also allows you to broadcast your message to the entire server.
-I chose the least popular character because there was less competition to become a hero.
+I chose the least popular character because there was less competition in becoming a hero.

 Many of you work in cryptocurrency companies, and your jobs force you to focus on roles like marketing, market-making, or sales.
 This gives you an advantage over those who treat cryptocurrency as a hobby: leveraging industry connections, gaining insights, and even influencing the game rules.